Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

-Today’s Heardle answer has been revealed and the answer of today’s (March 28) mystery song is courtesy of a very successful French DJ.
-And no, it is not David Guetta before you potentially guess too hastily!
+Today’s Heardle answer has been revealed and the answer of today’s (March 29) mystery song is courtesy of a very successful DJ duo, who back in the mid 2010s, were two of the most famous people in music.

-Today’s mystery DJ has been active since 2015, and is only 26 years old.
-He is credited with using multiple genres in his music, and has dabbled in Housedeep, housetropical, housetech house.
+Today’s mystery duo have now been active for 11 years since 2012, but their big break didn’t come until 2015 when they achieved their first top 10 on the US Billboard Hot 100.
+Arguably their biggest song was their 2016 hit ‘Closer’ featuring Halsey.

 Advertisement